cde-ev/cdedb2/doc/source/Workflows.rst

     This state is the only one not explicitly saved in the database.

 Explicit Unsubscribed
-    Users, which have specified they do not want to recieve emails from a specifc mailinglist anymore.
+    Users, which have specified they do not want to receive emails from a specifc mailinglist anymore.
 This decision is permanent, until manually reverted by them or a moderator.
-Even if they lose access to a list and regain it later on, they will not be recieving emails from it.
+Even if they lose access to a list and regain it later on, they will not be receiving emails from it.
     However, if they are explicitly subscribed again, they do not receive special treatment.